lawliet92/fintech/README.md

 # An Emotion Detector by Facial Expression for User Experence Evaluation
 This project won the 2nd runner-up in 2017 Hang-Seng Bank Fintech

-1) Face Detector:
+Step 1: Face Detector:

 Use 'detector.py' and xml file to detect human face in arbitary photos.

-2) Facial Expression Recognition:
+Step 2: Facial Expression Recognition:

 Use pretrained googlenet or vggnet to finetune on facial expression data.